physiatry/physiatry.github.io/quotes.md

 {:toc .large-only}

 ## What patients say about Dr. Shoval

+> Thank you Dr. Shoval for all the guidance you have given to me and X today.
+Extremely grateful.

+> Great...thanks a million again.
+You made my nephew's day today and most importantly gave him hope

+> Your help in this dire situation is invaluable and we can't thank you enough…Thanks again for all your help

+> I am able to pick him up much more easily, he seems much more relaxed….He feels more relaxed.
+He likes that his arrm are more steady especially at night and while sitting in his wheelchair.He like his legs don’t more while in the recliner chair… He us drooling but it seems to bubble up near his lips.
+He feels less water build in his mouth.
+He mouth is not dry…

+> I see a big difference in X while under your care...

 > HAPPY WOMEN PHYSICIANS DAY!!!
 > We love you !
 Thank you for doing such life changing things for X.